tdwg/geoschemes/marine/proposal_v1_2023-10.md

 <img src="./proposal-images/Figure24_Level4_Atlantic_bathyal_south.png"
 style="width:7in;height:3.5in" />

-Figure 24.
+*Figure 24.
 The proposed Level 4 units for the bathyal level of High Seas in the South Atlantic Ocean.
-The remaining parts (corresponding to abyssal) of the High Seas are shown in light blue.
+The remaining parts (corresponding to abyssal) of the High Seas are shown in light blue.*

 <img src="./proposal-images/Figure25_Level4_Atlantic_abyssal.png"
 style="width:6in;height:4in" />

-Figure 25.
-The proposed Level 4 units for the abyssal level of High Seas in the Atlantic Ocean
+*Figure 25.
+The proposed Level 4 units for the abyssal level of High Seas in the Atlantic Ocean*

 <img src="./proposal-images/Figure26_Level4_Indian_bathyal.png"
 style="width:6in;height:4.8in" />

-Figure 26.
+*Figure 26.
 The proposed Level 4 units for the bathyal level of High Seas in the Indian Ocean.
-The remaining parts (corresponding to abyssal) of the High Seas are shown in light blue.
+The remaining parts (corresponding to abyssal) of the High Seas are shown in light blue.*

 <img src="./proposal-images/Figure27_Level4_Indian_abyssal.png"
 style="width:6in;height:4.8in" />

-Figure 27.
-The proposed Level 4 units for the abyssal level of High Seas in the Indian Ocean.
+*Figure 27.
+The proposed Level 4 units for the abyssal level of High Seas in the Indian Ocean.*

 <img src="./proposal-images/Figure28_Level4_Pacific_bathyal.png"
 style="width:7in;height:5.6in" />

-Figure 28.
+*Figure 28.
 The proposed Level 4 units for the bathyal level of High Seas in the Pacific Ocean.
-The remaining parts (corresponding to abyssal) of the High Seas are shown in light blue.
+The remaining parts (corresponding to abyssal) of the High Seas are shown in light blue.*

 <img src="./proposal-images/Figure29_Level4_Pacific_abyssal.png"
 style="width:7in;height:5.6in" />

-Figure 29.
-The proposed Level 4 units for the abyssal level of High Seas in the Pacific Ocean.
+*Figure 29.
+The proposed Level 4 units for the abyssal level of High Seas in the Pacific Ocean.*

 ## Additional notes

-### Adjustment of limits of Level 1 unis departing from the IHO scheme
+### Adjustment of limits of Level 1 units departing from the IHO scheme

 Arctic/Atlantic: Sea areas corresponding to coastal MEOWs 3 (East Greenland Shelf), 4 (West Greenland Shelf), 5 (Northern Grand Banks–Southern Labrador) and 6 (Northern Labrador) to be included in Arctic Level 1 unit, to be consistent with Level 2 “Arctic” MEOW realm which includes those ecoregions.
 Norwegian EEZ, United Kingdom EEZ and Faeroe Islands EEZ left out, to be consistent with Level 2 “Temperate North Atlantic” MEOW realm